 Someone might be coming for you!

-Here is the bottom line, the pizza giant was on the verge of losing their credibility when a disabled man, who deserves the same treatment as every other person, could not benefit from their services on their website and app.
+Here is the bottom line, the pizza giant was on the verge of losing its credibility when a disabled man, who deserves the same treatment as every other person, could not benefit from their services on their website and app.
 Even though they made efforts to clear the mess off their name, they were denied hearing back to back; it is evident in the ADA that the disabled person must get full and equal enjoyment of any product or services rendered by a business brand or organization.
 It was the only right decision that the Supreme Court sides a blind man in his lawsuit against Domino’s.

 You probably might not survive it unless you make your website fully inclusive and accessible to all.
 And if you think you can survive it, why go through all the court stress when you can get the best automated, manual, or hybrid website accessibility solution at a pocket-friendly price?
 Making the same mistakes these giant companies made is not the best option.
 You might not be as lucky as they were.
 Try to imagine that your website is the next target; are you prepared for that trouble?
 Save yourself the stress.
 Take the next step for the best website accessibility solutions and protect yourself and your business from the shackles of the law.
 What are the main web accessibility laws in the United States today?